Maya Angelou: Personal life

 Beginning with I Know Why the Caged Bird Sings, Angelou used the same "writing ritual" for many years.
 She would wake early in the morning and check into a hotel room, where the staff was instructed to remove any pictures from the walls.
 She would write on legal pads while lying on the bed, with only a bottle of sherry, a deck of cards to play solitaire, Roget's Thesaurus, and the Bible, and would leave by the early afternoon.
 She would average 10–12 pages of written material a day, which she edited down to three or four pages in the evening.
 She went through this process to "enchant" herself, and as she said in a 1989 interview with the British Broadcasting Corporation, "relive the agony, the anguish, the Sturm und Drang".
-She placed herself back in the time she wrote about, even traumatic experiences such as her rape in Caged Bird, in order to "tell the human truth" about her life.
-Angelou stated that she played cards in order to get to that place of enchantment and in order to access her memories more effectively.
+She placed herself back in the time she wrote about, even traumatic experiences such as her rape in Caged Bird, to "tell the human truth" about her life.
+She was quoted as saying: "The way I deal with any pain is to admit it – let it come."
+Angelou stated that she played cards to get to that place of enchantment and to access her memories more effectively.
 She said, "It may take an hour to get into it, but once I'm in it—ha!
 It's so delicious!"
 She did not find the process cathartic; rather, she found relief in "telling the truth".

 In 2009, the gossip website TMZ erroneously reported that Angelou had been hospitalized in Los Angeles when she was alive and well in St. Louis, which resulted in rumors of her death and, according to Angelou, concern among her friends and family worldwide.